PG1003/brle/README.md

 ## Examples

-Besides the following examples you can take a peek in the [test program](https://github.com/PG1003/brle/blob/main/tests/test.cpp) or the [brle utility](https://github.com/PG1003/brle/blob/main/util/brle.cpp) about the usage of the `brle` library.
+Besides the following examples you can take a peek in the sources of the[test program](https://github.com/PG1003/brle/blob/main/tests/test.cpp) and the [brle utility](https://github.com/PG1003/brle/blob/main/util/brle.cpp) about the usage of the `brle` library.

 ### Encode